Become a Member

 Section 5.
 Upon evidence of chapter inactivity for a period of two consecutive years, the Executive Board of the Association has the authority to revoke the chapter charter.

 Section 2.
 Proposed amendments shall be published at least thirty (30) days before the ballots are sent to eligible voting members.
 Members shall have at least fifteen (15) working days from the date the ballot is sent in which to return their ballots.
-The Board of Tellers will meet to certify the results, which will be announced not later than thirty (30) days following the ballot deadline.
+The Election Tellers Committee will meet to certify the results, which will be announced not later than thirty (30) days following the ballot deadline.
 The effective date of any amendment shall be thirty (30) days following the ballot deadline unless otherwise specified on the notice and the ballot containing the amendment.

 Amended: December 2001; October 2004; September 2005; September 2006; September 2007; September 2008; September 2010; June 2021; October 2022